Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Introduction and summary

 which rigorously proves root-exponential convergence of $\vSEn$.

 Furthermore, this study extends this result to the Sinc-collocation method proposed by John and Ogbonna~\cite{JohnOgbo}.
-Roughly speaking, their method can be derived from the Sinc-collocation method by Shamloo et al.~\cite{Shamloo} by replacing the tanh transformation with the so-called double-exponential (DE) transformation
+Their method can be approximately derived from the Sinc-collocation method of Shamloo et al.~\cite{Shamloo} by replacing the tanh transformation with the so-called double-exponential (DE) transformation

-Researches during recent decades have indicated that such replacement generally enhances the convergence rate of the numerical methods based on the Sinc approximation~\cite{Mori,SugiharaMatsuo}, which may have motivated the authors to employ the DE transformation in the present case.
-However, their variable transformation is not exactly the original DE transformation, and there is inconsistency in the collocation points (as explained in detail later).
-By modifying their method appropriately, this study derives a further improved Sinc-collocation method attaining almost exponential convergence; the error of the approximate solution $\vDEn$ is bounded as
+During recent decades, researchers have indicated that such replacement generally enhances the convergence rate of the numerical methods based on the Sinc approximation~\cite{Mori,SugiharaMatsuo}, which may have motivated the authors to employ the DE transformation in the present case.
+However, their variable transformation is not exactly the original DE transformation, and an inconsistency exists in the collocation points (the details are discussed later).
+By appropriately modifying their method, this study derives a further improved Sinc-collocation method attaining almost exponential convergence; the error of the approximate solution $\vDEn$ is bounded as